GoogleCloudPlatform/community/tutorials/streaming-vr-content-from-a-virtual-workstation-using-nvidia-cloudxr/index.md

 + Connect to the virtual workstation through the CloudXR client

 > **Note:** NVIDIA CloudXR is supported on a variety of [natively supported HMDs](https://developer.nvidia.com/nvidia-cloudxr-sdk#:~:text=NATIVELY%20SUPPORTED%20HMDs).
-This tutorial provides instructions only for the [Oculus Quest 2](https://www.oculus.com/quest-2/).
+This tutorial provides instructions only for the [Oculus&nbsp;Quest&nbsp;2](https://www.oculus.com/quest-2/).
 Where indicated, refer to the CloudXR SDK [documentation](https://docs.nvidia.com/cloudxr-sdk/index.html) for instructions on other HMDs and devices.

 ## Costs